 - ShareDeal Active and X-O are both operated by Jarvis Investment Management, but offer different services and fees.

 - HSBC InvestDirect and First Direct Sharedealing are both part of the HSBC group, but offer different services and fees.
+Both require a current account with the relevant bank.

 - SharePrice is another brand owned by Interactive Investor, with different levels of fees.